 Being stuck at home for a year in sweatpants didn’t just protect us from a nasty virus.
 It also gave people an opportunity to assess their values.
 Meaning, it wasn’t all just a date with Netflix and a pint of Ben and Jerry’s, but a time of reflection on what matters most to people.
 If an old job didn’t fit those values, a lot of people decided that it wasn’t worth it anymore.
-Combined with a lot of new opportunities out there, choosing a job based on values has helped lead to that “great resignation” as people switch it up.
+Combined with new opportunities out there, choosing a job based on values has helped lead to that “great resignation” as people switch it up.

-The “Where” it Matters
+The “Where” It Matters

 There are a few instances in life where people love something or hate it, and there is seemingly no in-between…kind of like how polarizing the Patriots football team is.
 But how does this relate to jobs and job seekers?
 People have now had a taste of remote working, and it seems that most people either love or hate it.